jared52005/Monitor/readme.md

     FF-FF-00-00 = Snaplen: 65535
     65-00-00-00 = Link layer ID: 101 for IP RAW packets or 227 for SocketCAN packets
 ```
 Except Link Layer ID, everything is a constant.
-It is important to point out that you **CAN NOT** mix SocketCAN data and datagram data.
-You need to specify format at the start of the trace
+It is important to point out that you **CAN NOT** mix SocketCAN data and IP RAW data after you specify link layer in first packet.

 ### Packet header
 When we are sending a packet, first we will send a packet header.
 Then we will send body of packet (depends on Link Layer)